pkoppstein/jm/README.md

 # jm and jm.py

-`jm` and `jm.py` are scripts which make it easy to splat (that is, to stream) JSON arrays or JSON objects losslessly, even if they occur in very large JSON structures.
-(Losslessly here refers primarily to numeric precision, not the handling of duplicate keys within JSON objects.)
+`jm` and `jm.py` are scripts which make it easy to splat (that is to stream the top-level values in) JSON arrays or JSON objects losslessly, even if they occur in very large JSON documents.
+(Losslessly here refers primarily to numeric precision, but jm also handles duplicate keys within a JSON object losslessly as well.)

 Once installed, each script is typically trivial or very easy to use, e.g. to splat the top-level array of a JSON document in a file named